For Senior Subject Course Selection information please click here

 Course Description:

-- The course seeks to extend further your understanding of a range of philosophical concepts, themes and thinkers, introduce you to an interdisciplinary application of philosophy (moral psychology), as well as developing your philosophical skills, independent research skills, and your ability to make connections across traditional subject boundaries.
+• This course is designed to introduce you to an interdisciplinary application from the school of philosophy, exploring topics such as ethics, research methodology, gender bias and significant issues, as well as developing your critical thinking skills, independent research skills, and your ability to make connections across traditional subject boundaries.

 Course Structure

-- Students will complete a minimum of 16 credits.
+• Students will complete a minimum of 16 NCEA credits, as well as a 15 point 100-level university paper.

 Assessment